Milad84/DeepLab_Road_Detection/README.md

 Download satellite imagery from EarthExplorer.usgs.gov --> Split the Raster --> Use the model saved in the directory and inject your TIF --> Assign the coordinate system --> Save the output --> Convert to binary raster (0 and other value) where one value stands for the road, and the other value must be deleted --> Extract the needed value (Extract by Attribute) --> Vectorize the output --> Aggregate polygons (vectorized polygons).

 The above process will give you a starting point for editing the width of the roads.
-The animated picture shows the difference before and after aggregation:
+The animated picture shows the difference before and after aggregation.
+Notice how the noise yields unwanted polygons:

 ![3](https://github.com/Milad84/DeepLab_Road_Detection/assets/38597478/9b75031b-9ef7-412e-b97b-ec606d3ed2b6)

 ## Getting Started